Understand 100% Chapter 13 Plan, Costs, And Alternatives

 To begin the debt management process, you will first meet with a counselor who will review all your debts and develop a plan to pay them off over three to five years.
 They will then create a new monthly payment plan based on the debt you owe.

 The debt management counselor will present this plan to your creditors, and the debt management company will make payments to them on your behalf.
-Working with a debt management company alleviates some of the stress of paying off your debts.

 More News Stories